wp-plugins/advanced-ads/readme.txt

 * group ads to create ad rotations
 * create drafts or ads only visible to logged in users
 * set a date for when to publish the ad
+* make internal notes about each ad

+= ad types =

+choose between different ad types that enable you to:

+* insert code for ad and affiliate networks (e.g., Chitika, Amazon)
+* dedicated support for Google AdSense
+* display images and image banners
+* use shortcodes (to also deliver ads from other ad plugins)
+* create content rich ad with the tinymc editor

 = display ads =